To see information relevant to you please log in or Not you?

 The Defined Contribution Committee (DCC)

-Among other things, the Committee:
+Among other things, the DCC:

-• Monitors the performance of the Fund’s DC investments
+• monitors the performance of the Fund’s DC investments

-• Monitors the DC sections platform provider.
+• monitors the DC sections’ platform provider.

 We normally hold quarterly Board meetings to conduct the business of the Fund, as well as quarterly meetings of each of the Committees.